netgen-layouts/layouts-docs/cookbook/custom_target_types.rst

 The first point is achieved by implementing ``getConstraints`` method, which should return the array of Symfony validator constraints which should validate the value.
-For example, in eZ location target type, these constraints validate that the ID of the location is a number larger than 0 and that the location with the provided ID actually exists:
+For example, in Ibexa location target type, these constraints validate that the ID of the location is a number larger than 0 and that the location with the provided ID actually exists:

 .. code-block:: php